Yemen/Veiled Chameleon Care

 Although the wild Yemen chameleon very rarely sees rain, its moisture needs are met by night time fogs and morning dew.
 It’s not an open desert chameleon, but is found in trees and shrubs near to a water source.
 In a captive situation, they will drink water droplets sprayed on to leaves, or can absorb a large amount of moisture through the lungs if fogged overnight.

 UVB lighting is essential, and should be provided with a T5 unit across the top of the vivarium.
 Ideally, use the stronger bulbs – 10 or 12% – and provide plenty of shade, so that your pet can self regulate their UV exposure.
 Heat should be supplied via a white basking bulb suspended above the habitat.
-Temperatures should be 30 to 35ºC in the warmest area, with an ambient of 24 to 32ºC – all heat sources should be controlled with a thermostat.
+Temperatures should be 30 to 35ºC in the basking spot, with an ambient of 24 to 32ºC – all heat sources should be controlled with a thermostat.
 At night the temperature can drop to between 19 and 24ºC, which means that in many centrally heated homes no supplemental heating will be needed at night.
 If it is, it should be provided with a ceramic heater on a thermostat.
 Always check temperatures with a good digital thermometer.

 Water should be provided via droplets sprayed on to leaves and raised humidity at night.
 Automated sprayers and drippers are available, but the vivarium should be allowed to dry out between soakings.